Package 'mwana'

 Details

-Whilst the function uses the same test checks and criteria as that of WFHZ in the SMART plausibility check, the percent of flagged data is evaluated using a different cut-off points, with a maximum acceptability of 2.0%, as shown below:
+Whilst the function uses the same checks and criteria as those for weight-for-height z-scores in the SMART plausibility check, the percent of flagged records is evaluated using different cut-off points, with a maximum acceptability of 2.0% as shown below:

 Excellent Good Acceptable Problematic